eygilbert/egdb_intl/Readme.md

 Obtaining the databases
 -----------------------
-The databases can be downloaded from the Mega file server using the links at this web page:
+The databases can be downloaded using the links at this web page: http://edgilbert.org/InternationalDraughts/endgame_database_downloads.htm

 Compiling